 At this point, I started praying: "Lord, I know I'm a fool, wanting to push my luck as far as I can.
 I probably deserve to run out of gas.
 But if I need to stop and fill up at the one station between me and town, please send me a sign.
 Thanks in advance, Kat."

 Now, some might call it coincidence.
 Some might call it luck.
 Some might even call it synchronicity.
-I call it divine communication because less than a minute later 94 Rock began playing Jackson Browne's "Runnin' on Empty."
+I call it divine communication because less than a minute later the local radio station began playing Jackson Browne's "Runnin' on Empty."

 You can't ask for a better sign than that, unless of course it's planted in the ground and posted at the side of the road.